 Portfolio development and personal instruction to expand your studio practice, goals and needs in variety of media, disciplines, and methods.

 where community and drawing collide

-drawing room offerings include: private lessons, studio visits, exhibition and project development, collaboration, curating, writing reviews of work, catalogue essays, developing artist statement and website/blog, and more.
-See the upcoming events and instruction and drawing room pages of this site.
+drawing room offerings (via ZOOM for now) include: private instruction, studio visits, exhibition & project development, collaboration, curating, writing reviews of work, catalogue essays, artist statement and website/blog development, and more.